-As you are booting up the Ubuntu for the first time, what you see is a ‘boot time’ flash screen which is named as ‘USplash’ and it shows you what is going on in the background while the Ubuntu is starting up.
-This is launched to show the users who are really wanted to know what are the processes started up in the background.
+As you are booting up the Ubuntu for the first time, what you see is a ‘boot time’ flash screen which is named ‘USplash’ and it shows you what is going on in the background while the Ubuntu is starting up.
+This is launched to show the users who really want to know what processes started up in the background.

 Ubuntu Login Screen

 On the right-hand side of the login screen, you will notice the name (hostname) of the computer, current date and local time (if the time zone is set up correctly).
 On the left side of the screen, you can find the buttons and options, such as reboot, shutdown, suspend, hibernate, change session etc. Well, get ready to type in your username and password and type it carefully without any mistakes (just to remember the username and password are case sensitive).
 After typing the credentials, hit enter key to log in.
 Now you’ll notice a splash screen displays what programs and ‘demons’ (‘Services’, in Windows’ terms) are loading and in a few seconds the splash screen goes away and you are on the Ubuntu desktop.
 Welcome to Ubuntu Linux…I wish you would enjoy Linux!

 Ubuntu’s Gnome Desktop, an Equivalent to Windows Desktop